evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

-Used to compare the underlying values of two `Identity` instances for equality by value, `equals` takes any given argument and returns `true` if the passed arguments is a `Identity` with an underlying value equal to the underlying value of the `Identity` the method is being called on.
+Used to compare the underlying values of two `Identity` instances for equality by value, `equals` takes any given argument and returns `true` if the passed arguments is an `Identity` with an underlying value equal to the underlying value of the `Identity` the method is being called on.
 If the passed argument is not an `Identity` or the underlying values are not equal, `equals` will return `false`.